SDSilicus/ccda-xslt-vulnerabilities/README.md

 Let me say that again: simply viewing a document could cause a clinician to leak full EHR priviliges to a remote third party attacker.
 The attacker could then proceed to download data about any patient in the practice.

+#### This kind of thing can get bad *fast*
-And worse yet, a clever attacker might chain this vulnerability into a **viral vector** that could spread across practices: by leveraging Friendly Web EHR's internal API, the attacker might theoretically use stolen session tokens to:
+I didn't see this specific problem with Friendly Web EHR, but a clever attacker might chain this kind of vulnerability into a **viral vector** that could spread across practices: by manipulating a vendor's internal API, the attacker might use stolen session tokens to:

 1. Fetch all contacts from a user's address book
-2. Spam all contacts with a referral note that included an infected C-CDA document
+2. Spam all contacts with a referral note or Direct message that included an infected C-CDA document
+3. Harvest vast amounts of protected health information

-## See it in action
+### See it in action

 If you like to learn by poking under the covers, then poke around this re-enactment...

 * source @ https://github.com/chb/ccda-xslt-vulnerabilities
 * demo @ https://chb.github.io/ccda-xslt-vulnerabilities

-## Two fundamental attacks
+### Two fundamental attacks

 Many vendors appear to be using (slightly modified) versions of the [CDA.xsl](https://github.com/chb/sample_ccdas/blob/master/CDA.xsl) that comes